janne/pluscodes/README.md

 ## Overview

-Implementation of [plus codes](https://plus.codes) in Javascript.
+Implementation of [plus codes](https://plus.codes) in Javascript/Typescript.
 See a description with running code at [Runkit](https://runkit.com/janne/5bcba8213b24aa0012bc615b).

 ## Usage